syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 {% endhighlight %}

-## Keyboard Behavior
+## Keyboard behavior

 `SfDataGrid` supports selection via keyboard interaction for the Xamarin.Forms.macOS and Xamarin.Forms.UWP platforms.
-Keyboard interaction will not have any effect when `SfDataGrid.SelectionMode` is set as `SelectionMode.None`.
+Keyboard interaction will not have any effect when the `SfDataGrid.SelectionMode` is set as `SelectionMode.None`.

 <table>
 <tr>
 <th>
-Key or KeyCombinations
+Key or key combinations
 </th>
 <th>
 Description